quan22022003/quan22022003/README.md

 ## Projects

 ### Machine Learning/Data Analysis
-- [Modeling Esophagael Cancer from a Bayesian Perspective](https://github.com/quan22022003/Bayesian-Analysis-of-Esophageal-Cancer-Risk-Factors/) - Modeling the probability of developing Esophagael Cancer with Linear Logistic method.
+- [Modeling Esophagael Cancer from a Bayesian Perspective](https://github.com/quan22022003/Bayesian-Analysis-of-Esophageal-Cancer-Risk-Factors/) - Modeling the probability of developing Esophagael Cancer with Bayesian Linear Logistic Regression method.
 Achieved an accuracy of 80%.
+- [Modelling Creditability: A Bayesian Approach](https://github.com/quan22022003/Predictive-Modeling-for-Sleep-Efficiency-Using-Machine-Learning) - Modelling Creditability of Customers from a German bank with Bayesian Logistic Regression method.
+Achieved an accuracy of 80%.
+- [Predictive Modeling for Sleep Efficiency](https://github.com/quan22022003/Predictive-Modeling-for-Sleep-Efficiency-Using-Machine-Learning) - Modeling Sleep Effiency with Linear Regression method.
+Achieved a low Mean-square Error of 0.5%.

+### Decision Analysis/Operations Research

 I am open to opportunities so please feel free to reach out.